TeskaLabs/splang-docs/README.md

 Welcome to SP-Lang documentation!

-You can find and edit documentation content in markdown files.
+You can find and edit documentation content in markdown files in `./docs` folder.

-This is a submodule of `teskalabs-docs` repository.
-Site's layout and docs index page can be edited in `teskalabs-docs` repository.